-Communication - Newport Council has launched its webpage for the UK Community Renewal Fund and will be promoting this fund through our various communication channels.
+Communication - Newport Council has been promoting the UK Community Renewal Fund and will be promoting this fund through our various communication channels.
+Newport Council's Communication team will be releasing further multi-language social media to communities across Newport to encourage people to apply to EUSS before 30th June.
 We have been sharing communications from the Council and Welsh Government on EUSS, Business support and providing services to EU residents in the city.
-The Council's internal communications team will also be sharing further information on EUSS and post Brexit rights.
+The Council's internal communications team has also been sharing further information on EUSS and post Brexit rights.

-Finance - The Council's Finance team are monitoring the impact that the new arrangements will have on the delivery of Council services and major capital projects.
-There are no specific reserves or contingencies currently that deal exclusively with Brexit but the Council's budget includes a 'general budget contingency' of £1.5m to deal with short term / in-year budget pressures and consideration will need to be given to any specific reserves/contingencies required as part of 2021/22 budget setting.
+Finance -There are no specific reserves or contingencies currently that deal exclusively with Brexit but the Council's budget includes a 'general budget contingency' of £1.5m to deal with short term / in-year budget pressures and consideration will need to be given to any specific reserves/contingencies required as part of 2021/22 budget setting.